rezasfl/CreditWorks/README.md

 I have used Fluxor to manage different states within the application.
 You can find more about Fluxor (Flux/Redux pattern for Blazor) [here](https://github.com/mrpmorris/Fluxor/).

+If you come across any other issues, bugs, or you manage to break the app somehow, please get in touch 😊

 # Getting started
 1. Ensure you have SQL Server installed.
 1. Ensure you set ```ConnectionString.Default``` in appsettings.json.